 Negotiations to end partial government shutdown at a standstill

-(WASHINGTON) — On day five of a partial government shutdown, negotiations among Democrats, Republicans and the White House appear to be going nowhere.
+(WASHINGTON) — On day six of a partial government shutdown, negotiations among Democrats, Republicans and the White House appear to be going nowhere.

+The Senate was expected to be in session Thursday to continue negotiations, but with a deal to reopen the government nowhere in sight, lawmakers didn’t show up.
+The Senate was in session for a grand total of four minutes Thursday.

+Lawmakers aren’t expected to be in town until after the New Year next week.

 The impasse has left about 420,000 federal workers working without pay and another 380,000 furloughed.